In one hundred words or less…

 - Prepares fee proposals for new work

 Sometimes being at Mancini is something like being expected to play basketball one day and cello in a string quartet the next–but in a good way!
 While we want our project managers to play to their strengths, we also want them to expand beyond their comfort zones and gain expertise in project types they may not be accustomed to.
-A selection of projects an intermediate project manager might be involved in include:
+A selection of projects a senior project manager might be involved in include:

 - Chaminade High School’s new STEM Facility, a ground-up building that includes everything a high school may need from science labs to collaboration spaces to roof terraces for events

 - Peloton Headquarters, an interior fit-out that supports this tech company’s expansion with work areas for a variety of needs from engineers to product teams to sales teams

 - 888 Broadway Building Renovation, a complex modernization of the existing ABC Carpet & Home Headquarters into a Class A office building, including the addition of a new rooftop penthouse

 - 43TEN Building Repositioning, the transformation of this existing warehouse site into a “Silicon Alley” office building in Long Island City